 7. Don’t take tours; explore for yourself.

-Our company name () might seem to encourage this mindset, but at some point most of us here at have found a guide of some kind to be an invaluable enhancement to our travels.
+Our company name (IndependentTraveler.com) might seem to encourage this mindset, but at some point most of us here at IT.com have found a guide of some kind to be an invaluable enhancement to our travels.
 The history, context and significance of many attractions simply cannot be understood deeply without some expert information, and unless you can memorize your guidebook, a tour guide can provide this.

 Guides also know where to pull off to see monkeys bounding around in trees, and which neighborhoods are safe; on a visit to Rio last year, I traveled through the favelas on the back of a Jeep with a local guide who very clearly knew what was and wasn’t safe to visit (not to mention interesting).
 To figure out if a tour will suit you, see 20 Questions to Ask Before Booking a Tour.